zitianqin/express-prisma-starter/README.md

 # Express + Prisma Starter Template

-Starter Template for ExpressJS, TypeScript and Prisma, with Jest set up for testing.
+Starter Template for ExpressJS, TypeScript and Prisma, with Jest set up for testing and Swagger for API documentation.

 ## 📋 Overview